317482454/metrojs/README.md

-# metrojs
+# mtrjs
-Small collection of JavaScript functions for Nxt.
+Small collection of JavaScript functions for Metro.
 Allows for local signing of transactions, token creation/validation and encryption/decryption of arbitrary messages.

 ### Install
-`npm install metrojs`
+`npm install mtrjs`

 ### Test
 `npm test`